Differential/meteor-vulcanize/README.md

 This package a meteor build plugin that wraps the [vulcanize](https://www.npmjs.com/package/vulcanize) npm package, which is used to process web components into a single output file.

 ### Usage
-1. Ensure all your components are located somewhere under your public directory.
+1. Ensure all your components are located somewhere under your public directory. (via bower, zip, etc)
 2. Include an `vulcanize.json` file in the root of your project.
 This file will optionally define a path to the polyfill and paths to html imports for your components.
 For Example:

 ````